bechtleav360/Maverick.UserProfileService/docs/For Developer/API/Service.md

 When an entity is created, deleted, or updated, a **202 (Accepted) HTTP** response code is received, along with a location link in the header.
 This link allows tracking the progress of the operation.
 If the entity is not yet ready, a **200 (OK) HTTP** status code is returned.
 Upon completion of the operation, the location link is redirected using a **302 (Redirect) HTTP** code to the corresponding resource.
 This approach offers a significant advantage: the service can efficiently handle a high volume of requests simultaneously, while GET requests are processed as usual.

-The following image illustrates the operation of the service:

-(image is first missing)

 ## Operation progess

 Here we are creating a group. **When the operation is triggered, the outcome appears as follows:**